swiftlang/swift-evolution/proposals/0387-cross-compilation-destinations.md

 ## Motivation

-Swift cross-compilation (CC) destinations are currently produced on an ad-hoc basis for different combinations of build-time and run-time triples.
-For example, scripts that produce macOS → Linux CC destinations were created by both [the Swift team](https://github.com/apple/swift-package-manager/blob/swift-5.7-RELEASE/Utilities/build_ubuntu_cross_compilation_toolchain) and [the Swift community](https://github.com/SPMDestinations/homebrew-tap).
-At the same time, the distribution process of CC destinations is cumbersome.
+In Swift 5.8 and earlier versions users can cross-compile their code with so called "destination files" passed to SwiftPM invocations.
+These destination files are produced on an ad-hoc basis for different combinations of build-time and run-time triples.
+For example, scripts that produce macOS → Linux destinations were created by both [the Swift team](https://github.com/apple/swift-package-manager/blob/swift-5.7-RELEASE/Utilities/build_ubuntu_cross_compilation_toolchain) and [the Swift community](https://github.com/SPMDestinations/homebrew-tap).
+At the same time, the distribution process of assets required for cross-compiling is cumbersome.
 After building a destination tree on the file system, required metadata files rely on hardcoded absolute paths.
-Adding support for relative paths in destination's metadata and providing a unified way to distribute and install destinations as archives would clearly be an improvement to the multi-platform Swift ecosystem.
+Adding support for relative paths in destination's metadata and providing a unified way to distribute and install required assets as archives would clearly be an improvement for the multi-platform Swift ecosystem.

 The primary audience of this pitch are people who cross-compile from macOS to Linux.
 When deploying to single-board computers supporting Linux (e.g. Raspberry Pi), building on such hardware may be too slow or run out of available